English section

 BVB

-Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de ieri în urcare, în contextul în care a fost înregistrat un volum de tranzacţionare de 47,42 milioane de lei (10,55... detalii
+Indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de vineri în urcare, în contextul în care a fost înregistrat un rulaj de 73,78 milioane de lei (16,36 milioane euro),... detalii

 BURSELE DIN LUME